-The 100% Bursary Scheme has been introduced to widen access to the School to children whose parents could not in ordinary circumstances contemplate private education on financial grounds.
+The Charitable Objectives of Dauntsey’s School require that a proportion of our fee income is provided annually to support means-tested bursaries.
+The Governing Body feels that a 100% Bursary Scheme provides a genuine opportunity to broaden access to the School to children whose parents could not in ordinary circumstances contemplate private education on financial grounds.

 Is there a minimum level of income to qualify for consideration for a 100% bursary?

-We have not set a minimum qualifying level of income because individual financial circumstances differ widely.
-However, all applications for 100% bursaries are subject to comprehensive means testing of income, investments and capital assets.
+We have not set a minimum qualifying level of income because individual financial circumstances vary widely.
+However, all applications for 100% Bursaries are subject to comprehensive means testing of income, investments and capital assets.
 You are most likely to qualify for consideration for a 100% bursary if you would never have considered sending your child to an independent school on financial grounds.